jguyomard/jekyll-paginate-categories/README.md

 ## Contributing

-Note: I'm not a Ruby developper, so feel free to improve my code by submiting a [Github Pull Request](https://github.com/jguyomard/jekyll-paginate-categories/pulls).
+Note: I'm not a Ruby developer, so feel free to improve my code by submiting a [Github Pull Request](https://github.com/jguyomard/jekyll-paginate-categories/pulls).

 You are invited to contribute new features, fixes or updates to this plugin, through a [Github Pull Request](https://github.com/jguyomard/jekyll-paginate-categories/pulls).

+## Issues

+If you have any problems with or questions about this plugin, please contact me through a [GitHub issue](https://github.com/jguyomard/jekyll-paginate-categories/issues).

 ## Licence